 - believing that worthiness is your birthright.

-As Dr. Brene Brown has taught me, hope is Plan B.
+As Dr. Brene Brown and her research has taught me, hope is Plan B.

 Plan A has crushed me at times.
-But when I can make the decision (and this is a me thing not a God thing) to make a Plan B I have found hope.
+But when I can make the decision to make a Plan B I have found hope.
 Plan B may also crush me but I have chosen to set goals, my tenacity gives me room to change and revise those goals because deep down I know I’m worthy of having something good happen to me.